hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 -->
 Because they are central to Hubs, task ID variables serve several purposes:

-* They are used in the Hub metadata to define modeling tasks of the hub
+* **Define modelling tasks** of the hub in the hub metadata
-* They are used in model outputs to identify the modeling task to which forecasts correspond
+* **Identify modelling tasks corresponding to forecasts** in the model outputs
-* They are used in the specification of [target data](#target-data) and methods to calculate "ground truth" target data values, to allow for alignment of model outputs with true target values
+* **Allow alignment of model outputs with truth data** by specifying [target data](#target-data) that can help define methods to calculate outputs from "ground truth" data sources.

 The relationships between these items are illustrated at a high level in the following diagram; sections to follow provide more detail.

 ```{figure} ../images/hub-data-relations2.jpeg
 ---